-For patients who are having procedures it is possible for them to be picked up directly outside the clinic to minimise any walking required if being collected by car after a procedure.
+For patients who are having procedures, it is possible to be picked up directly outside the clinic to minimise any walking required if being collected by car after a procedure.

 We take your privacy very, very seriously.
 There would be no circumstances when we would share your data with anyone else unless you gave us permission to do so.

 We do participate in the e-Health initiative with the Australian government which means that if you have a My Health Record, we will be happy to upload an event summary into your record should you require us to do so.

 However, we will not upload a shared health summary or an event summary into My Health Record without your request to do so.

 We do not use cloud-based computing systems for our medical records and we have a secure server which is protected with the highest level of security to hold our clinical information system.